Botangle/dayoneold/README.md

 Note: we use migrations (see above) heavily as we make changes to the DB, so if you haven't used them before, please spend a bit of time learning how they work.

+Note: if you can't get xdebug to connect with PHPStorm (or whichever IDE you're using), ensure that port 9000 of the firewall on your own computer is open.

 ## To start sending in code
 Please see the Contributing.md file